ObamaCare’s Mandate Tax Won’t Make Health Care More Affordable

 Government shouldn’t ask hardworking Arkansas taxpayers to pay more in taxes simply because it has failed to adopt critical reforms.
 Unlike President Obama’s law, real health care reform won’t kill jobs or raise taxes on middle class families.
 Let’s scrap ObamaCare and get health care reform right.

 - 50February 2010 Government Affairs The 111th Congress: An Active Legislative Climate Matthew B. Keelen and Michael J. Falencki At the beginning of the 111th Congress, there was a massive shift toward pro-active legislating.
-Coming off the 2008 elections, Democrats enjoyed large majorities in the House, a filibuster-proof majority in the Senate, and control of the…
+Coming off the 2008 elections, Democrats enjoyed large majorities in the House, a filibuster-proof majority in the…